 - 1. The Employer shall furnish the following to all certified officers, upon employment: - a.
-Four (4) uniform shirts; - b.
-Three (3) pairs of uniform trousers; - c.
-One (1) pair of work shoes/boots (officer preference) subject to City guidelines, and upon request, one (1) pair of dress shoes; - d.
-One (1) each: breast badge, hat, whistle, collar brass, name tag; - e.
-One (1) gunbelt, including: appropriate holster for any approved duty weapon; - f.
-Double spare ammo carrier; - g.
-One (1) pair of handcuffs with case; - h.
-One (1) expandable baton and holder; - i.
-Four (4) snap or Velcro belt carriers; - j.
-One (1) portable radio and case; - k.
-One (1) set of rain gear; - I. One (1) department approved winter jacket; - m.
+Four (4) uniform shirts - b.
+Three (3) pairs of uniform trousers - c.
+Two (2) pairs of shoes/boots (officer preference) subject to City guidelines - d.
+One (1) each: breast badge, hat, whistle, collar brass, name tag - e.
+One (1) gunbelt, including: appropriate holster for any approved duty weapon - f.
+Double spare ammo carrier - g.
+One (1) pair of handcuffs with case - h.
+One (1) nightstick and holder - i.
+One (1) PR-24, as certified - j.
+Four (4) snap or Velcro belt carriers - k.
+One (1) portable radio and case - I. One (1) set of rain gear - m.
+One (1) department approved winter jacket - n.
 One (1) durable flashlight with holder and traffic cone (batteries and bulbs as needed).
-The City has the option of providing one flashlight per car or per officer. - n.
-One (1) Department-issued hand gun and ammunition for duty and range (for both range practice and qualification); - Two hundred (200) rounds maximum per year to be provided for practice but can only be used under prescribed conditions; - Does Department-issued properly fitted (gender specific) ballistic vest, minimum threat level 3A, or upon request with a waiver an Officer may request a level 2A vest; - q.
+The City has the option of providing one flashlight per car or per officer. - o.
+One (1) Department-issued hand gun Revolver and ammunition for duty and range (for both range practice and qualification). - p.
+Two hundred (200) rounds maximum per year to be provided for practice but can only be used under prescribed conditions. - q.
+One Department-issued properly fitted (gender specific) ballistic vest, minimum threat level 3A; - r.
 Holsters and other such equipment may be changed if the City decides to change weapons. - 2.
 The above-listed and any other City-issued equipment shall be repaired or replaced by the Department if the Police Chief or designee, in his sole discretion, determines said equipment is needed.
 This shall include any such equipment having been provided to the Employee prior to this Agreement.